AbhishekSatyam96/devTinder/docs/interview-prep.md

 >   than IP.
 > - Modelled ingestion as a `PENDING → PROCESSING → READY | FAILED` state machine with SHA-256
 >   content dedupe made race-safe by a database unique constraint and P2002 recovery.
+> - Added multipart PDF ingestion with page-aware chunking, so citations resolve to a source page
+>   rather than an internal chunk ordinal; file type is validated by magic bytes rather than the
+>   client-supplied content type, and dedupe hashes extracted text so re-exports of the same
+>   document don't re-embed.
 > - Authored HLD and LLD design docs covering topology, failure modes, capacity, and a scaling
 >   ladder.